rrdai77/Tri-3C-HTGTS/README.md

 ```

 ### Configuration file information
-- Copy and edit the configuration file 'config-Tri-3C-HTGTS.txt' in your local folder.
+- Copy and edit the configuration file 'Config.txt' in your local folder.
 An example, the details about the configuration file are as follows:
 ```
 ## Config information for Tri-3C-HTGTS